-Gov't to recruit over 10,000 Kenyans for construction Jobs in Dubai - KBC
+Gov’t to recruit over 10,000 Kenyans for construction Jobs in Dubai

 This follows the safe arrival of 300 Kenyan workers in Doha, Qatar, last weekend.

 The recruitment in Nairobi, Nyeri, and Mombasa counties will begin at Kabete National Polytechnic on Wednesday and Thursday from 8 a.m. to 5 p.m.
-In Nyeri, the exercise will take place at Nyeri National Polytechnic on Friday and Saturday.y.
+In Nyeri, the exercise will take place at Nyeri National Polytechnic on Friday and Saturday.

 The final stop will be at Kenya Coast National Polytechnic in Mombasa on Monday and Tuesday next week.